cal-itp/data-infra/docs/analytics_tools/overview.md

 * How do I store and use new data?

 &nbsp;
-:::{admonition} How to use this page
+:::{admonition}
 :class: tip
-Visit the ['Welcome'](welcome) section if you still need to know more about our team and how we work, or go to the ['Technical Onboarding'](technical-onboarding) section if you still need to identify and confirm access to our team's tools.
+If you still need to know more about our team and how we work, Visit the ['Welcome'](welcome) section. if you still need to identify and confirm access to our team's tools, go to the ['Technical Onboarding'](technical-onboarding) section.
 :::
 ```{admonition} Still need access to a tool in this section?
 DM Charlie <a href="https://cal-itp.slack.com/team/U027GAVHFST" target="_blank">on Cal-ITP Slack using this link</a>, or <a href="mailto: charlie.c@jarv.us?subject=Cal-ITP Access Issues&body=I need access to:" target="_blank">by email</a>.